Glenlogan Park Stakes

-The Pam O'Neill Stakes, registered as the Glenlogan Park Stakes, is a Brisbane Racing Club Group 3 Thoroughbred horse race for fillies and mares, run under Set Weights with penalties conditions over a distance of 1600 metres at Eagle Farm Racecourse, Brisbane, Australia during the Queensland Winter Racing Carnival.
-Total prizemoney is A$150,000.
+This race which has the registered name Glenlogan Park Stakes, but recently known as the Pam O'Neill Stakes and Magic Millions Fillies & Mares Mile, is a Brisbane Racing Club Group 3 Thoroughbred horse race for fillies and mares, run under Set Weights with penalties conditions over a distance of 1600 metres at Eagle Farm Racecourse, Brisbane, Australia during the Queensland Winter Racing Carnival.

 History

 The race was inaugurated in 1985 as the Rosemount Wines Stakes.
-Since its first running the race has had many name changes but since 2002 the name has been the Glenlogan Park Stakes.
+Since its first running the race has had many name changes.

+In 2021 to 2023 the race was named after Pam O'Neill, who in 1979 became the first female rider to be registered in Australia.
+In 2022 she was awarded the Medal of the Order of Australia.

 Ortensia won this race in 2009 before pursuing successful overseas campaigns in Dubai and in England.